Emergence of active contractile patterns alters monolayer force generation and transmission in response to focal adhesion distribution

 Abstract

-For tissues to develop and maintain their function, cells must orchestrate their behaviour by generating and transmitting contractile forces.
-These forces are transmitted to their surrounding matrix or neighbouring cells via adhesion complexes.
-How tissues reach a force-balance is often assumed to involve intercellular stresses counterbalancing those in the substrate.
-However, experimental findings indicate that dampening focal adhesions can increase intercellular stresses.
-As the ECM is rarely uniform in composition or mechanical properties, it is important to understand how focal adhesions alter stress transmission and the force-balance of a tissue.
-To address this, we confined monolayers on disk or ring adhesive patterns to alter how they were bound to the substrate.
+For tissue development, cells must generate contractile forces which are transmitted to their surrounding matrix or neighbouring cells via adhesion complexes.
+It is often envisaged that a simple linear counterbalance of cell generated stress with extracellular matrix (ECM) traction forces exists.
+However, experimental evidence indicates that modulating cell-ECM attachment does not necessarily lead to expected reciprocal changes in intercellular stresses.
+As ECM composition or mechanical properties are rarely uniform, it is important to understand the complexity of how focal adhesions alter stress transmission and the force-balance of a tissue.
+To address this, we confined monolayers on adhesive patterns altering focal adhesion distribution.
 Traction force microscopy and laser ablations of cell-cell junctions were used to examine stresses across epithelial monolayers whilst modulating substrate stiffness.
-We show that monolayers reach different force-balance states depending on focal adhesion distribution, with intercellular stresses not correlated with overall traction stresses on rings.
-Using an active matter model to examine the force-balance dynamics, we reveal that tissues reach a force-balance by generating non-uniform patterns of contractility linked to adhesion patterning.
-This work highlights the importance of considering the position and mechanical properties of cell-ECM and cell-cell attachments to capture the mechanical landscape of living tissues.
+We show that monolayers reach different force-balance states depending on focal adhesion distribution.
+Using an active matter model and confirmed experimentally, we reveal that a force-balance is generated by non-uniform patterns of cell contractility linked to adhesion patterning.
+This work highlights the importance of integrating the position of cell-ECM attachments into our vision of the mechanical landscape of living tissues.

 Article activity feed